 I’ve taken some time to think about my response to your request for thoughts and suggestions from all of us in the HiveMind.
 Excuse me if you already know the things I’ve written below.
 I figured that even if you do know it all already, you would probably appreciate the solidarity and like-mindedness I am expressing here.

 First, it’s not easy raising what now is called a “woke” kid.
-It’s not easy when they’re in their teens, as they begin to look outside themselves in larger, more aware ways, beginning to recognize and call into question the injustices we all live with; it’s not easy when they are in their 20s or 30s seriously actively campaigning for the candidate of their choice, only to see that good, worthy person be beaten by a less-than-desirable candidate; or when they’ve worn themselves out talking to people about climate change, or gender rights, or anti-violence policy, or responsible gun ownership, or anti-poverty legislation, or privilege, or rape culture — or environmental issues that threaten the well-being of every living thing on the planet — only to body slam up against the wall of human indifference again and again (oft-times right beside us…).
+It’s not easy when they’re in their teens, as they begin to look outside themselves in larger, more aware ways, beginning to recognize and call into question the injustices we all live with; it’s not easy when they are in their 20s seriously actively campaigning for the candidate of their choice, only to see that good, worthy person be beaten by a less-than-desirable candidate; or when they’ve worn themselves out talking to people about climate change, or gender rights, or anti-violence policy, or responsible gun ownership, or anti-poverty legislation, or privilege, or rape culture — or environmental issues that threaten the well-being of every living thing on the planet — only to body slam up against the wall of human indifference again and again (oft-times right beside us…); or when they are marching in Black Lives Matter protests and getting tear-gassed and shot with rubber bullets.

 We bleed when they mourn the murdered, the trampled, the disadvantaged, the disrespected, the poor, the aged, the different, the disregarded human and non-human denizens of our planet…